Zionism from the Standpoint of Its Victims: Part V. Conclusion

 In the final section of this publication, Said summarizes that successes in Palestinian political organization, proposals to establish a democratic Palestinian State - inclusive of Palestinian Arabs and the Jewish population - and increases in political resistance in the public sphere, help frame discussion of potential peace agreements and a future Palestine.
-Said’s final recommendation is for academics to continue theoretical analysis and criticism of the complex issue he has introduced.
+Said's final recommendation is for academics to continue theoretical analysis and criticism of the complex issue he has introduced.
 Specifically, he delineates the following topic areas as those with significant potential for continued study in the context of the Israeli-Palestine conflict: (1) Human rights, (2) violence, state terrorism and revolutionary resistance, (3) Free speech and cultural freedom, (4) the role of intellectuals and constructions of the Other.

 Reception and criticism

 Said's essay sparked continued debate over the question of Zionism and Palestinians.
-Support for Said’s critique of Zionism and its impacts on Palestinians came in the form of scholars such as the Israeli-American professor Ella Shohat.
+Support for Said's critique of Zionism and its impacts on Palestinians came in the form of scholars such as the Israeli-American professor Ella Shohat, whose 1988 article "Sephardim in Israel: Zionism from the Standpoint of Its Jewish Victims" alluded to the title of Said's essay.
 However, others from within and outside American and European academia made criticisms similar to those mentioned by Said in Part II. of the essay.
-For instance, a response (published in the same journal as Said’s essay) cited the events of the Holocaust as justification for the Zionist project.
+For instance, a response (published in the same journal as Said's essay) cited the events of the Holocaust as justification for the Zionist project.
 Two years later, the essay was translated into Hebrew, and was quickly deemed controversial by its new audience.
 Historian Yigal Elam responded directly to Said by arguing that the western democratic ideals Zionism was based in are the primary solution for the conflict between Israel and Palestinians.
 Elam also blames the Palestinians’ reliance on violence after being unwilling to engage in democratic solutions as a primary source of continued conflict.